Relias

 Create a Safety Network

 Once a family is ready to implement a behavior intervention plan, it is time to create a safety network.
 Having a safety network is not only helpful, but also necessary in many cases.
-Because neighbors are most commonly directly or indirectly involved in searches, it is critical to share information about your child’s wandering with them.
+Because neighbors are most commonly directly or indirectly involved in searches, it is critical to share information about your child’s wandering incident with them.
 Along with neighbors, a safety network may also include teachers, caregivers, coworkers, and law enforcement personnel.

 A key prevention measure then is to inform the safety network that a person with autism lives in the area and may not respond to communication cues.
 Make sure your network is knowledgeable about your child’s needs, interests, and challenging behaviors.
-Some people may be unfamiliar with autism and wandering, so it is important to inform them about this issue and how they can help.
+Some people may be unfamiliar with autism and wandering incidents, so it is important to inform them about this issue and how they can help.
 This is particularly important if the child who wanders does not respond when their name is being called.
 Children who do not respond to their names are not only more likely to exhibit eloping behaviors (Anderson et al., 2012), they are also more challenging to find during searches.
 By sharing information about your child, you are arming your safety network with important knowledge.

 Another prevention measure parents can take is to prepare a document, maybe even an annotated Google map that identifies all the possible locations their child may go based on past history and known interests.
 Make sure that there are enough copies of the document to immediately issue to the safety network should the child wander again.